khulnasoft-lab/design.khulnasoft.com/contents/components/dropdowns.md

 vueComponents:
   - GlDropdown
 related:
-  - buttons
+  - button
   - checkbox
   - dropdowns
   - forms
   - segmented-control
 ---

 Dropdowns lists (or simply dropdowns) are used to provide the user with a list of options, which can be either actions or input values.
-Dropdown lists are triggered by dropdown [buttons](/components/buttons) or [form inputs](/components/forms).
+Dropdown lists are triggered by dropdown [buttons](/components/button) or [form inputs](/components/forms).

 ## Usage